 - Adventure Catechism text

-- CatholicBrain website with ability to show video

 - Student religion picture journals

-- Copies of the Holy Trinity diagram
+- Drawing paper

 - Colored pencils or crayons

 III.
 Procedure

 - Open the lesson each day with prayer.
 You may choose the Come Holy Spirit prayer, asking the Holy Spirit to guide your lesson.
 Or, if you are learning a particular prayer as a class, this is an excellent time to practice and reinforce that.
 As the school year progresses, you may consider asking students to lead the prayer. - Be sure to close each day in prayer, as well, and encourage students to share with their families what they are learning.